 The myelin sheath forms by the process of a glial cells surrounding the axon, at first much as do the glial cells of unmyelinated axons; with time, the glial cells wraps its membrane around the axon, with the number of wraps depending on the size of the axon; the larger axons have more wraps.
 The glial cell's cytoplasm is squeezed out, leaving behind layers of membrane from which much of the protein is lost.
 What remains is a compact layer of glial cell membrane with a high lipid content.

-A node of Ranvier is just 1 - 4 micrometers long.
-Note that in some glial cell cytoplasm still exists in the myelin sheath close to the node and there are also specialized junctions lie between the glial sheath and the axon.
-It is suggested that both of these structural features play a supportive or nutritive role in the nodal area of the axon.
+Note that in some glial cells cytoplasm still exists in the myelin sheath close to the node and there are specialized junctions lie between the glial sheath and the axon.
+It is believed that both of these structural features play a supportive or nutritive role in the nodal area of the axon.

 On the presynaptic side of the junction, synaptic vesicles store the neuroactive substances to be released by the terminal.
 Synaptic vesicles are typically clustered close to the presynaptic membrane, and it appears that they may be bound to the membrane.
 In the extracellular space between the pre- and post-synaptic membrane, filaments are often observed; the function of these filaments are not understood, but they may anchor the two sides of the junction together.

 In many parts of the brain, two anatomical types of chemical synapses are distinguished; Type I and Type II (first described by George Gray).